-Speech By SIF Governor K Kesavapany, at International Volunteer Day Celebrations at the Arts House, Gallery II
+Speech by Mr K Kesavapany, SIF Governor, at International Volunteer Day Celebrations at the Arts House, Gallery II

 It is wonderful to see so many of you here tonight.
 So many of you who have doing so many wonderful things out there.
 It is an honour for me to stand before so many noble individuals who have committed themselves to give their time and talents freely to uplift lives in developing communities.